JasonOstroski/PerformHot2023CloudInfraLabGuide/content/02_aws_cloudwatch_infrastructure_monitoring/02_monitor_additional_service_metrics/index.md

 ## Monitor additional service metrics

-The application team that uses AWS Kinesis Data streams wants to monitor additional metrics due to the high increase of utilization.
-They would like to know if the "IncomingRecords" are still under the initially scope range or higher.​
+The application team that uses AWS SQS wants to monitor additional metrics due to the high increase of utilization.
+They would like to know the number of messages delayed.​

-Add the metric "IncomingRecords" to the AWS Kinesis Data Streams
+Add the metric "ApproximateNumberOfMessagesDelayed" to the AWS SQS​